nethminibotcalm/toy-blockchain/REPORT.md

 The following rules are applied:

-* Transaction amount must be greater than zero.
+* Transaction amount must be a positive integer.
 * The sender must exist.
 * The sender must have sufficient balance.